 Once an Area Profile has been selected and the calibration box has been drawn the software knows the size of a pixel.
-This allows the software to simply count how many pixels the user has selected (coloured in) and count up the size.
+This allows the software to simply count how many pixels the user has selected (coloured in) to compute the size.